DongSooMikeSeo/DongSooMikeSeo/README.md

 - love making maps.
 - studied Journalism, English Linguistics, GIS and Urban Planning.
 - born in IL, grew up in Seoul, spent chunk of my 20-30s in NY, now in Seattle.
-- used to be an artillery fire direction officer, a news reporter, a financial analyst at an impact investing company, a data analyst at a labor union.
+- used to be 1. an artillery fire direction officer, 2.news reporter,
+  3.financial analyst at an impact investing company, 4.data analyst at a labor union.
 - now working as a portfolio analyst at an impact investing fund specialized in Cooperatives.

 <h3> 🛠 &nbsp;Tech Stack</h3>